 100 Years of Bauhaus

-The Bauhaus is recognized as a highly influential modernist art school of the 20th century, for its unique approach to teaching, beginning in 1919.
+The Bauhaus is recognised as a highly influential modernist art school of the 20th century, for its unique approach to teaching, beginning in 1919.
 Until its close under Nazi pressure in 1933, the school embraced the holistic relationship between art, society, and technology in Germany, with deep roots in the United States.

 In 2019, 100 years of Bauhaus was celebrated around the globe.
 Now fundamental concepts, such as making good design accessible, and form follows function, were again rejoiced for their thoughtful subtleness and impact on design.